• Skip to primary navigation

 Jump to Recipe

-Cream cheese frosting is delicious.
-Pair it with any type of chocolate cake, or red velvet cake or carrot or banana cake and you will never go wrong.
+This cream cheese frosting without butter is simply delicious.
+Pair it with any type of chocolate cake (like this eggless chocolate cake or chocolate pound cake), red velvet cake, red velvet cupcakes, banana cake or this pretty blue butterfly pea cake and you will never go wrong.

 A round cake decorated with purple and violet roses.